dymmond/edgy/docs/transactions.md

 Using transactions as decorators is less common but useful for ensuring entire endpoints are atomic.

-Consider an Esmerald endpoint (but this can be any web framework) that creates a `user` and a `profile` in one atomic operation:
+Consider an Ravyn endpoint (but this can be any web framework) that creates a `user` and a `profile` in one atomic operation:

 ```python hl_lines="18"
 {!> ../docs_src/transactions/decorator.py!}